Therapy for Anxiety Brainspotting Therapy

 Communicating Your Needs

-Take time to think about what your own personal sexual aftercare may look like and open the conversation to your partner(s) prior to engaging sexually with them.
-Describe what you like and state your needs, and then open the conversation up to what your partner(s) would like too.
 Since not every person is the same, negotiation is normal, and you may need to decide on solo aftercare activities if you can’t agree on mutual ones.
 For those with PTSD or abuse in their past, these conversations may be especially helpful as it provides agency, collaboration, and time to the ground.

 Ready to work on your relationship with sex?
 Reach out for support from of our therapists for individual or couples counselling today.
 Affordable and online therapy is waiting for you!

-Learn more about couples counselling here
+Learn more about couples counselling.

 Scroll to Top